xxxxsars/django_vue3/readme.md

 </style>
 ```

-11. create django application "books" (You can refer to the django rest framework example )
+12. create django application "books" (You can refer to the django rest framework example )

-12.add variable to "setting.py" (it can get settings.py "debug" value in template )
+13. add variable to "setting.py" (it can get settings.py "debug" value in template )
 ```
 INTERNAL_IPS = ["127.0.0.1"]
 ```

-13.modify "templates/index.html"
+14. modify "templates/index.html"
 ```
   <body>
     <div id="app"></div>